Walther Bothe: Internal reports

 The following reports were published in Kernphysikalische Forschungsberichte (Research Reports in Nuclear Physics), an internal publication of the German Uranverein.
 The reports were classified Top Secret, they had very limited distribution, and the authors were not allowed to keep copies.
 The reports were confiscated under the Allied Operation Alsos and sent to the United States Atomic Energy Commission for evaluation.
 In 1971, the reports were declassified and returned to Germany.
-The reports are available at the Karlsruhe Nuclear Research Center and the American Institute of Physics.Walker, 268–274.
+The reports are available at the Karlsruhe Nuclear Research Center and the American Institute of Physics.